abolor-e/Breadth-First-Graph-Search/README.md

-# Vacuum World problem solution with Breadth-First Graph Search!
+# Vacuum World problem solution with Breadth-First Graph Search (AI)!

 - Uninformed search algorithm using First-In-First-Out queue as a frontier.
 - No additional knowledge (information) is given to the code.